What are Scratching His Eyes?

 Seasonal Allergies or Other Irritation

 Your dog can experience the misery of allergies just as humans can.
-There can be a multitude of causes for allergies such as airborne irritants that are inhaled, contact irritants, flea bite allergies, allergic reactions to ragwort or similar plants, food allergies, and pollen.
-Allergies usually manifest themselves by causing a dog’s eyes to itch.
+There can be a multitude of causes for allergies such as airborne irritants that are inhaled, contact irritants, allergic reactions to ragwort or similar plants, food allergies, and a reaction to pollen.
+Environmental allergies can manifest themselves by causing a dog’s eyes to itch.
 You will notice your dog pawing at his eyes.
 He may also rub his face on the floor in an effort to relieve the itching.
 He may do this to the point that he loses hair around his eyes and muzzle.
 His eyes will be watery and you may observe redness.

 Allergies are usually caused by things that are inhaled or ingested or may result from contact allergies (items or products your dog otherwise touched).
 Pollen, mold, and dust mites can be inhaled and have much the same affect on a dog as they do on an allergy-prone human.
 Dogs can come in contact with carpet fiber and have an allergic reaction.
 They may even have a reaction to a laundry detergent that you washed his bedding in.

 Food allergies are not the same as food intolerances.
-Some dogs are allergic to grains in commercial dog food.
+Dogs can be allergic to any ingredient, including chicken, egg, dairy, grains or peas.
 Rather than having an upset tummy (this is a sign of food intolerance rather than an allergy), your dog may display an allergic reaction of itching and red eyes.
+Other signs can include vomiting and hives.

-You will notice itchy or red skin, runny eyes, sneezing (reverse sneezing is also possible), possible digestive issues, and heavy snoring.
+You may notice itchy or red skin, runny eyes, sneezing (reverse sneezing is also possible), possible digestive issues, and heavy snoring.
 Finding the culprit may not always be easy.
-However, common allergy triggers for dogs are cigarette smoke, pollen, dust mites, mold, flea bites, food ingredients, and shampoos.
+However, common allergy triggers for dogs are cigarette smoke, pollen, dust mites, mold, food ingredients and shampoos.
 Your vet can help guide you through identifying your dog’s particular triggers.

-Unlike human conjunctivitis, in canines, the issue known as pink eye is not contagious.
-However, left untreated, canine conjunctivitis can lead to blindness.
 You will notice a discharge from the eye, redness, and swelling of the conjunctiva.
 If you notice a squinty or cloudy eye, and your dog is reluctant to let you touch his eye, get him to the vet immediately.
 Often, canine conjunctivitis is secondary to another issue, possibly a very serious one.
-You may also notice vomiting, jaundice, diarrhea, and lethargy.
-If so, document these issues to share with your vet.

-Eye inflammation in dogs is referred to as anterior uveitis.
+Inflammation in the middle layer of the eye in dogs is referred to as uveitis.
 You may notice your dog blinking more than usual, squinting, holding his eye closed, and excessive tearing.
 Glaucoma may be an issue (glaucoma is increased pressure within the eye and has much the same effect as it does in humans).
 See your vet for a general ophthalmic exam.
 He may refer you to a dog eye expert if the issue is more serious.

 Keratoconjunctivitis Sicca (KCS)

-Keratoconjunctivitis sicca or KCS is more commonly known as dry eye in dogs.
+Keratoconjunctivitis sicca or KCS is more commonly known as 'dry eye' in dogs.
 By the time it is diagnosed as KCS, inadequate tear production has irritated the cornea and surrounding tissues.
 KCS may be an inherited condition, although it is not restricted to any particular breed.
 The most common cause is immune disorders that damage tear producing glands.
-Canine distemper can cause KCS as can hypothyroidism.
+Canine distemper can cause KCS, as can hypothyroidism.
 Certain medications also may contribute to keratoconjunctivitis sicca.
+Treatment includes drops to improve tear production and lubricants.

-Entropion occurs when the eyelid appears to roll inward.
-The hair on the eyelid will then irritate the eye, causing redness and weeping.
+Entropion occurs when the eyelid rolls inwards.
+The eyelashes on the eyelid will then irritate the eye, causing redness and weeping.
 You may notice your dog squinting or holding his eye closed.
 Left untreated, this could cause permanent scarring of the cornea.
 Many dogs are prone to this issue including the Akita, Pekingese, Bulldog, Pomeranian, Japanese Chin, Shih Tzu, Yorkshire Terrier, Old English Sheepdog, Rottweiler, Siberian Husky, Weimaraner, Toy and Miniature Poodles, and Basset Hound.
 The list of breed types is extensive and also includes the Bloodhound, English Toy and Springer Spaniel, Setter and Retriever breeds, Great Dane, Newfoundland, Great Pyrenees, and Shar Pei.
+Treatment is to surgically correct the defect and treat.

 What to do if your Dog is Scratching His Eyes